J. J. Barea: National team career

 Barea continued playing backup point guard at the 2008 Centrobasket tournament and entered the final round leading the event in points, after scoring 31 and 30 against Panama and the Dominican Republic, respectively.
 In the last two games, Barea was promoted to the starting lineup.
 Puerto Rico went on to claim the gold medal of the tournament, by defeating the United States Virgin Islands, and Barea to receive its Most Valuable Player award.
 In 2009, the Mavericks declined to allow Barea to participate in the FIBA Americas Championship for fear that he might re-injure his left shoulder after having recently undergone post-season surgery to repair it.
 Barea returned to international play at the 2010 Centrobasket, serving as the national team's starting point guard, while Arroyo was moved to the regular shooting guard position.
 Puerto Rico ousted Panama in the semi-finals and the Dominican Republic in the finals to capture the gold medal.
 Barea averaged 13.8 points and led CentroBasket in assists per game, with 7; for his efforts, he clinched a spot on the All-Star Team for the tournament.

 Barea helped Puerto Rico take home a silver medal at the 2013 FIBA Americas Championship, and he was named to the All-Tournament Team.
 He was also on the roster of the national team that played in the 2014 FIBA Basketball World Cup.
-Although Puerto Rico would be eliminated in the Second Round, Barea finished as the World Cup Top Scorer during the First Round.
+Although Puerto Rico was eliminated in the second round, Barea finished as the World Cup Top Scorer during the First Round.
 He accumulated 110 points in 5 contests for an average of 22 points per game.
 Barea's scoring statistics proved above even such talents as Luis Scola, Andray Blatche, Pau Gasol, and Francisco García.

 Coaching career

-On 30 May 2017, Barea was appointed the head coach of Indios de Mayagüez of the BSN.
+On 30 May 2017, Barea was appointed the head coach of Indios de Mayagüez of the BSN for the rest of the 2017 season.

 On 15 August 2021, Barea was hired by the Dallas Mavericks as a player development coach.
+He concluded his duties by the end of the year.

+As of May 2023, Barea was the general manager of Grises de Humacao of the BSN.

+In August 2023, Barea was appointed the head coach of Mets de Guaynabo for the 2024 BSN season.
+The team qualified for the postseason but were eliminated in the quarterfinals by Leones de Ponce.
+He was fired in May 2025, midway through the 2025 season, being replaced by Josh King.
+The team was sitting fifth in Conference A with an 8–10 record.

+On July 1, 2025, CBS Sports reported that Barea had been hired as an Assistant Coach by the Denver Nuggets.